Intern Programs through Systems Education Experiences

 In addition to the scientific and educational components of their 8-week internship, students also meet with a variety of the ISB staff allowing them to explore many types of professions and career paths.
 Who they speak with is up to the students, but usually students meet with faculty members, research scientists, as well as administrative, legal, development, financial, and other “Minds of ISB.”

-The program has been highly successful and is externally evaluated each year, promoting the best experience possible.
+The program has been highly successful and is externally evaluated promoting the best experience possible.
 Jessica, a 2007 intern who went on to attend UC Berkeley, had the following to say about her time at ISB.
 “I learned how to work collaboratively in a lab setting.
 It was also great to get a feeling for what it is like to be a research scientist.
 I realized that I can come into something being completely ignorant and gain an understanding of what is happening by asking questions and doing research.”

 “This was a really great thing to realize because it made the knowledge of people in the lab seem a lot more accessible to me and a more realistic goal,” Jessica added.
 “It taught me that I can, although it will take a while, become as knowledgeable about science as the researchers in the lab.”

 To showcase their work and to document their experience, students learn from a skilled web designer to develop their own .
 View the pages to learn more about what the interns do during their summer at ISB.
 If you are wondering what a standard day might be like for an intern, the 2012 interns put together a quick glance into a typical day at the end of their About Us page.
 Our 2014 interns also put together a page with information for applicants.
 For more student comments on the internship, please view this short video featuring our 2011 interns and the above-referenced video featuring one of our 2016 interns.
-Lastly, for general information and intern news items, see our ISB News Page and search using appropriate terms, such as “intern” and/or topics you are specifically interested in.
+Lastly, for general information and intern news items, see our main ISB Webpage and search using appropriate terms, such as “intern” and/or topics you are specifically interested in.